Lake Victoria Uganda

-Lake Victoria as of now has more than 170 tourists sites and a quite a substantial number of heritage sites that outnumber other tourism circuits thanks to the 50 world class resorts set up along the Lake and the many Islands surrounding Lake Victoria.
+Lake Victoria Africa as of now has more than 170 tourist sites and quite a substantial number of heritage sites that outnumber other tourism circuits thanks to the 50 world-class resorts set up along the Lake and the many Islands surrounding Lake Victoria.

-Musoma, Tanzania: Lies on the east shores of Lake Victoria and is located near the Kenyan Boarder.
 Tourists will enjoy the cultural and vibrant life of the local people.
-The views of the lake feature many varieties of boats, from large ferries and transport barges to ngalawa fishing boats and dugout canoes.
+The views of the lake feature many varieties of boats, from large ferries and transport barges to Ngalawa fishing boats and dugout canoes.